ATAŞ oil terminal: Oil refinery

 ATAŞ was established in 1958 following a special agreement between the Turkish government and the foreign oil companies Mobil, Royal Dutch Shell, BP and Caltex.
 Caltex later sold its share to Mobil.
-Currently, the main shareholder is BP with 68%.
+Currently, the main shareholder is Petrol Ofisi A.Ş with 68%.
 Other partners are Shell & Turcas Petrol (27%) and Turcas (5%).

 The refinery was built by the Swiss contractor Foster Wheeler AG.
 It was put into operation on 30 April 1962.
-The company's headquarter as well as its facilities are located in Akdeniz district of Mersin at 36°49′50″N 34°41′51″E. to the east of the city center.
+The company's headquarters as well as its facilities are located in Akdeniz district of Mersin at 36°49′50″N 34°41′51″E. to the east of the city center.
 Its annual production was 3.2 million tonnes.
 On 7 June 2004, ATAŞ gave up refining crude oil.
-With the shut down of the refinery after 42-year of production, households and industry facilities in 24 provinces of the Mediterranean and Southeastern Anatolia regions faced fuel oil shortage.
-Temporary supply from the 485 km far away Tüpraş Kırıkkale Oil Refinery caused an increase of oil prices around 11%.
+With the shutdown of the refinery after 42-year of production, households and industry facilities in 24 provinces of the Mediterranean and Southeastern Anatolia regions faced fuel oil shortage.
+Temporary supply from the 485 km far away Tüpraş Kırıkkale Oil Refinery caused an increase in oil prices around 11%.